Dance Camps

 9 am - 3:30 pm

 Full day, 5 days a week, 1 week.
 Includes early drop off and lunch care.
+Sign up for both morning and afternoons.

 Extra Care